The Future Battlespace

 Operating at extreme speeds and high altitudes, hypersonic weapons are hard to stop.
 Raytheon is a leader in the development of hypersonic solutions for the U.S. Department of Defense, having been awarded several priority contracts in this most demanding of science and technology fields.

-The Long-Range Standofff Weapon will replace the Air Launched Cruise Missile.
+The Long-Range Standoff Weapon will replace the Air-Launched Cruise Missile.
 Raytheon is working under a $900 million contract with the U.S. Air Force to develop this new weapon.

 Directed Energy Weapons

 The speed and low cost-per-engagement of directed energy is revolutionary in protecting troops against drones.
 Raytheon offers laser and high power microwave solutions that render drones unable to fly.
 Read more about our anti-drone technology.